 Further, FL complies with the US Foreign Account Tax Compliance Act ("FATCA") provisions.
-FL entered into a Model I intergovernmental agreement ("IGA").
+FL has also entered into a Model I intergovernmental agreement ("IGA").

-11.2 What reporting requirements are imposed by domestic law in your jurisdiction in respect of structures outside your jurisdiction with which a person in your jurisdiction is involved?
+12.2 What reporting requirements are imposed by domestic law in your jurisdiction in respect of structures outside your jurisdiction with which a person in your jurisdiction is involved?

 No specific reporting requirements are imposed by domestic law in respect of structures outside FL.
-Still, as anybody is liable to taxation in FL with his global income and wealth, individuals are supposed to make an honest declaration of all assets worldwide.
+Still, as anybody is liable to taxation in FL with his or her global income and wealth, he or she is supposed to make an honest declaration of all assets worldwide.

-11.3 Are there any public registers of owners/beneficial owners/trustees/board members of, or of other persons with significant control or influence over companies, foundations or trusts established or resident in your jurisdiction?
+12.3 Are there any public registers of owners/beneficial owners/trustees/board members of, or of other persons with significant control or influence over companies, foundations or trusts established or resident in your jurisdiction?

 FL passed the new Act on the Register of the Beneficial Owners of Legal Entities ("VwbPG") on 3 December 2020.
-The main purpose of the VwbPG is preventing money laundering, predicate offences to money laundering, and terrorist financing.
-As a consequence, it implements the Register of Beneficial Owners of Legal Entities ("VwbP") and the processing and disclosure of data and supervision of the VwbP.
-It also implements arts 30 and 31 of Directive (EU) 2015/849 on the prevention of the use of financial systems for the purpose of money laundering or terrorist financing.
-FL Department of Justice shall keep an electronic register of beneficial owners of legal entities.
-The register includes information on the legal entities and on the beneficial owners associated with the entities.
-The disclosure of information in the register is limited to certain authorities and parties and is subject to information required for preventing money laundering and terrorist financing.
+The main purpose of the VwbPG is preventing money laundering, predicating money laundering offences, and terrorist financing.
+As a consequence, it implements the Register of Beneficial Owners of Legal Entities ("VwbP") and the processing and disclosure of data and supervision of this Register of Beneficial Owners of Legal Entities.
+It implements arts 30 and 31 of Directive (EU) 2015/849 on the prevention of the use of the financial system for the purpose of money laundering or terrorist financing.
+The FL Department of Justice shall keep an electronic register of beneficial owners of legal entities.
+The register includes information on the legal entities and the beneficial owners associated with the entities.
+The disclosure of information in the register is limited to certain authorities and parties and subject to information required for preventing money laundering and terrorist financing.